RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 Be sure to confirm that the DNA provider entered is correct when starting to do data entry.

 Open your service's web page listing your DNA matches.
 If your account manages more than oe test, be sure the correct one is selected.

 For the services Ancestry, MyHeritage and 23andMe, don't use info from the list of matches, instead click on the match item in the list to open the details page for that match.

 ### Person 1

-This field will be auto filled to be the peron whose edit windows you are working in.
+This field will be auto filled to be the person whose edit windows you are working in.
 It will be the person whose DNA match results you manage at the DNA matching service.
 It will likely be you.